 \section{Chronological Textual Resonance (CTR)}

 The association of time series at each timestamp may imbue time-series-paired texts with unique characteristics that can be effectively harnessed through an appropriate design.

-\textbf{The Platonic Representation Hypothesis.} PRH \cite{DBLP:conf/icml/HuhC0I24} posits that different modalities describing the same object converge towards a shared, latent representation.
-Extending this hypothesis, if time series and paired text both describe the same changing event, their representations can be seen as dynamic projections from a common underlying source, and should exhibit similar periodic properties.
+\textbf{The Platonic Representation Hypothesis.} PRH \citep{DBLP:conf/icml/HuhC0I24} posits that different modalities describing the same object converge towards a shared, latent representation.
+Extending this hypothesis, if time series and paired text both describe the same changing event, their representations are dynamic projections from a common underlying source, and should exhibit similar periodic properties.

-To illustrate this hypothesis for time series with paired texts, we analyze three real-world datasets \cite{DBLP:journals/corr/abs-2406-08627}, including (i) Economy: The time series represents trade data of the U.S., while the texts describe the general economic conditions of the country. (ii) Social Good: The time series captures the unemployment rate in the U.S., and the texts include detailed unemployment reports. (iii) Traffic: The time series reflects monthly travel volume trends from the U.S. Department of Transportation, with corresponding texts derived from traffic volume reports issued by the same department.
+To illustrate this hypothesis for time series with paired texts, we analyze three real-world datasets \citep{DBLP:journals/corr/abs-2406-08627}, including (i) Economy: The time series represents trade data of the U.S., while the texts describe the general economic conditions of the country. (ii) Social Good: The time series captures the unemployment rate in the U.S., and the texts include detailed unemployment reports. (iii) Traffic: The time series reflects monthly travel volume trends from the U.S. Department of Transportation, with corresponding texts derived from traffic volume reports issued by the same department.